 I do not have to build them up in my mind to the point where they feel overwhelming.
 Yes, Thanksgiving can be stressful with all of the food and Christmas (in my case; for you it may be a different holiday) can be stressful for social anxiety reasons.
 But in the end, I know I have practiced many instances of coping with eating and anxiety.
 If I treat Thanksgiving and Christmas like any other day, I am more confident I can make it through.

-Be good to yourself this holiday season, and remember: there is nothing shameful about not being in the “holiday spirit,” just as there is nothing shameful about struggling with mental illness or emotional distress.
-You are not alone.
+Be good to yourself this holiday season, and remember: just as there is nothing shameful about struggling with mental illness or emotional distress, there is nothing shameful about not being in the “holiday spirit” or having holiday cheer.

 Tweet this post: